google/CFU-Playground/docs/source/index.rst

 :doc:`setup-guide` gives detailed instructions for setting up an environment.

-:doc:`crash-course` explains the basics of FPGAs, Verilog, `nMigen`_, RISCV, Custom Function Units and `Tensorflow Lite for Microcontrollers`_.
+:doc:`crash-course/index` explains the basics of FPGAs, Verilog, `nMigen`_, RISCV, Custom Function Units and `Tensorflow Lite for Microcontrollers`_.

 :doc:`step-by-step` will guide you through creating your first accelerator.